Taxes | Policy Agenda

-Allow Startups to Carry Forward Operating Losses and R&D Credits
+Modernize the Tax Code to Allow Startups to Carry Forward NOLs and Other Tax Credits

-Even more problematic, two aspects of the current tax code that restrict loss and credit carry-forwards – Sections 382 and 383 – can have the effect of virtually eliminating any carry-forward tax benefit for startups.
-Sections 382 and 383 were written in the mid-1980s to prevent “loss trafficking” – companies acquiring failing firms with large losses solely to use the acquired company’s tax losses to offset other unrelated income.
-Section 383 pertains to tax credits, while Section 382 pertains to net operating losses.
-The rules can virtually eliminate the use of net operating losses and credits following transactions perceived as a change in ownership.
+But two aspects of the current tax code – Sections 382 and 383 – complicate the tax treatment of NOLs and other tax credits for startups.
+Section 382 pertains to net operating losses and Section 383 pertains to other tax credits.
+Sections 382 and 383 were written in the mid-1980s to prevent a practice known as “loss trafficking” – companies acquiring failing young firms with large losses solely to use the acquired company’s tax losses to offset other unrelated income.
+As currently written, the sections restrict startups from carrying forward NOLs and other tax credits, and can have the effect of virtually eliminating any value associated with carry-forwards for startups, especially following transactions perceived to be a change in ownership.
+And perceived changes in ownership can include investments from venture capital firms or other sources – investments that startups often depend on for many years.

 Enhance the Payroll Tax Provisions of the PATH Act